 Yes, you probably knew the two were related.
 After all, what are the odds they end up at the top of such a niche career?
 But the crazy story behind how and when they met is incredible.

-Michael Buffer was 49 when he met his half brother who was 13 years younger than he.
+Michael Buffer was 49 when he met his half-brother who was 13 years younger than he.

 Bruce had a telemarketing company at the time.
 He scanned the phonebooks like it was nobody's business.
 Never during his time doing this did he find another person with the last name Buffer in the country, except for his relatives in Philadelphia.

-After seeing Michael Buffer on TV as the ring announcer for some of the most famous boxing matches in the world, Bruce wondered: Could it be?
+After seeing Michael Buffer on TV as the ring announcer for some of the most famous boxing events in the world, Bruce wondered: Could it be?
 He asked his father, Joe Buffer, who revealed to him some shocking news: Joe had married a woman while he served in World War II and had a son.
 They divorced soon after and he never saw the kid again.
 That kid?
 Michael Buffer.

 Michael's foster parents gave him the last name Huber.
 When he went to the Vietnam War, the recruiters saw his birth certificate featured the surname Buffer and told him that was his real name.
 He went by it ever since.